duckietown/duckietown-manual/src/60-learning-experiences/lx-components.md

 DB21J4 Duckiebot in a physical Duckietown
 ```

-The _Workbench_ can interface with the Duckiebot using the ROS network and run connected tools such as keyboard control or `rviz`.
+The _workbench_ can interface with the Duckiebot using the ROS network and run connected tools such as keyboard control
+or `rviz`.
 Tab through the gallery below to see examples of a variety of tools for interacting with Duckiebot agents.

 `````{tab-set}
 ````{tab-item} Image Streams